 Sustainability

 Implementing sustainable practices in the planning stage of laboratory layout can reduce costs and make the laboratory more environmentally friendly.
-These measures include maximising the use of LED and natural lighting, using low-flow fixtures to save water, and choosing durable materials for lab fixtures.
+These measures include maximizing the use of LED and natural lighting, using low-flow fixtures to save water, and choosing durable materials for lab fixtures.

 Safety